WICG/display-locking/explainers/hidden-content-explainer.md

-If a browser which doesn't implement this feature processes a `hidden=until-found` attribute, it will still apply the `display:none` style from the `hidden` attribute, which will still make the element hidden like the `content-visiblity:hidden` style that `hidden=until-found` is supposed to apply.
+If a browser which doesn't implement this feature processes a `hidden=until-found` attribute, it will still apply the `display:none` style from the `hidden` attribute, which will still make the element hidden.
 This means that hopefully websites won't need to specially consider support for this feature between browsers.